Skip to main content

 • A Monnet account with at least one workspace.

-• A Monnet API key — generate one in Settings.
+• A Monnet API key — see Generate an API key.

 • An MCP-compatible client: Claude Code, Claude Desktop, Cursor, or Codex.